Storidge/cio-user-docs/prerequisites/hardware.md

 | Data Drive                      | 3 x 100GB SSDs (recommended   |
 | Ethernet NIC                    | Dual 1GigE+ (recommended)     |

 While Storidge CIO will operate off one network interface, dual interfaces provides greater network bandwidth and isolation.
-It allows one interface to be dedicated to internode storage traffic (backend), and the second interface assigned for front end applications.
+It allows one interface to be dedicated to internode storage traffic (storage network), and the second interface assigned for front end applications.

 ::: warning Important
 Four nodes minimum are recommended for production clusters